junga-com/bg-core/readme.md

 ```
 The first time we invoked the statement, it saw that /tmp/foo did not exist, so it created it. the second time the same command ran, it saw that it already existed so it did nothing.

 The bg-core package comes with lots of creq classes to make statements with.
 They all start with cr_ by convention so you can find them by looking up their man pages with `man cr_<tab><tab>`.
-The manpage will tell you what argument the creq class expects.
+The manpage will tell you what arguments the creq class expects.

 You can also make your own creq classes.
 An external command, created in any language can be a creq class by complying with the protocol described in man(5) creqClassProtocal.
 Its also really easy to create one in a bash script.